Covid-19 Response Funds

 City of Oakland – The City of Oakland is partnering with Brown and Toland Physicians Group, CORE, Verily, and Roots Community Health Center to provide free COVID-19 testing to people who live or work in Alameda County regardless of insurance or immigration status.

-Go to ResourceRoots Clinic Drive through testing
+Go to ResourceRoots Clinic COVID-19 testing

 Alameda County residents who don’t have insurance can contact the testing sites below: